tetrateio/tse-gitops-demo/argo/README.md

 ## Configure Canary Analysis Template using SkyWalking

-[SkyWalking](https://skywalking.apache.org/), an observability component bundled in TSB, can serve as a metrics provider to support canary deployment analysis, enabling automatic promotion or rollback actions
+[SkyWalking](https://skywalking.apache.org/), an observability component bundled in TSB, can serve as a metrics provider to support canary deployment analysis, enabling automatic promotion or rollback actions.

 Please refer [Analysis & Progressive delivery in Argo Rollout](https://argoproj.github.io/argo-rollouts/features/analysis/) and how [SkyWalking](https://argoproj.github.io/argo-rollouts/analysis/skywalking/) can be used as a metrics provider for more details.

 * Create canary `AnalysisTemplate` using `skywalking` as the metrics provider to drive auto promotion/rollback based on the deployment analysis.